-This filter decreases or increases the local contrast and thus works in two directions: either it reduces noise by blurring the image somewhat, or it enhances the
+This filter decreases or increases the local contrast and thus works in two directions: either it reduces noise by blurring the image somewhat, or it enhances the sharpness impression.

-RawTherapee 4.0.12 User Manual Page 57 of 109 sharpness impression.
 It uses four sliders.
 Slider 0 (Finest) has a pixel radius of 1, sliders 1 to 3 have a pixel radius of approximately 2, 4 and 8 pixels.